-7.3.4 Enrollment and Staffing
+2.3.4 Enrollment and Staffing

-A. Required Staff

-- 1. Each Group Family Child Care Home must have one (1) provider, who lives in the residence, and is responsible for the overall program. - 2.
-Each Group Family Child Care Home must have at least two (2) emergency assistants, who are readily available to be called upon to provide immediate care to children, in the event of an emergency. - a.
-Subsequent to the date of these Regulations, no new license or license renewal will be approved with a Group Family Child Care Home provider or a Family Child Care Home provider listed as an emergency assistant. - (1) The Department will consider an exception if it can be proved that the individual can be available in both situations, while maintaining compliance with these Regulations. - A Group Family Child Care Home may have or use an assistant, to support required staffing patterns, or support other activities within the program. - 4.
-A Group Family Child Care Home may have or use a Substitute, to support required staffing patterns, or provide coverage of activities within the program.

-B. Number of Children in Care

-- A Group Family Child Care Home provider, who is caring for children with one (1) assistant, must care for no more than twelve (12) children at any time, in accordance with the provider's licensed capacity. - a.
-Of these twelve (12) children, there must be no more than four (4) children under the age of eighteen (18) months, in care, at any time.
+- A. Required Staff - 1.
+Each Family Child Care Home must have one (1) provider, who lives in the residence, and is responsible for the overall program.

+- 2. Each Family Child Care Home must have at least two (2) emergency assistants, who are readily available to be called upon to provide immediate care to children, in the event of an emergency. - a.
+Subsequent to the date of these Regulations, no new license or license renewal will be approved with a Family Child Care Home provider or Group Family Child Care Home provider listed as an Emergency Assistant. - (1) The Department will consider an exception if it can be proved that the individual can be available in both situations, while maintaining compliance with these Regulations. - 3.
+A Family Child Care Home may have or use an Assistant, to support required staffing patterns, or support other activities within the program. - 4.
+A Family Child Care Home may have or use a substitute, to support required staffing patterns, or provide coverage of activities within the program. - B. Number of Children in Care - 1.
+A Family Child Care Home provider, who is caring for children without an Assistant, must care for no more than six (6) children at any time, in accordance with the provider's licensed capacity. - a.
+Of these six (6) children, there must be no more than two (2) children under the age of eighteen (18) months, in care, at any time. - b.
+If all children in care are under three (3) years old, a maximum ratio of four to one (4:1) should be maintained. - 2.
+A Family Child Care Home provider, who is caring for children with an Assistant, must care for no more than eight (8) children at any time, in accordance with the provider's licensed capacity. - a.
+Of these eight (8) children, there must be no more than four (4) children under the age of eighteen (18) months, in care, at any time. - b.
+An Assistant must be present to provide care in any time where the number of children exceeds six (6) and/or the number of children under the age of eighteen (18) months exceeds two (2). - c.
+If all children in care are under three (3) years old, a maximum ratio of four to one (4:1) should be maintained.